Handling Contested, Uncontested & High-Asset Divorces

-No matter your unique circumstances, the Gillette divorce attorneys at Berger & Brown can help you navigate the divorce process.
-Former Of-Counsel Attorney Dwight Hurich has over 30 years of legal experience in Gillette helping families through the legal process and Alex Berger consults with him about possible outcomes and best strategies in divorce matters.
+No matter your unique circumstances, the Gillette divorce attorneys at Stulken & Brown can help you navigate the divorce process.
+Former Of-Counsel Attorney Dwight Hurich has over 30 years of legal experience in Gillette helping families through the legal process and Sean Brown consults with him about possible outcomes and best strategies in divorce matters.
 He is intimately familiar with the necessary paperwork, proceedings, judges, and potential obstacles in the divorce process.
 Sean Brown is part of the divorce team, helping primarily with legal research and writing.
-Working alongside skilled attorney Alex Berger, our divorce attorneys can assist you with both contested and uncontested divorce, as well as high-asset divorce.
-At Berger & Brown, we treat our clients like family, offering the compassionate guidance and strong representation you need.
+Working alongside skilled attorney Michael Stulken, our divorce attorneys can assist you with both contested and uncontested divorce, as well as high-asset divorce.
+At Stulken & Brown, we treat our clients like family, offering the compassionate guidance and strong representation you need.

 Schedule a free, confidential assessment of your case—call our office at (307) 257-6368 today.

 Wyoming is a no-fault divorce state, meaning you may not find cause for divorce based on a spouse’s wrongdoing.
 Typically, Wyoming divorces are based on irreconcilable differences between both parties, though wrongdoing may be used to determine the division of assets, spousal support, and more.